-“Well Ms. Sunshine, maybe you should’ve packed some gloves,” I heard an unfamiliar voice snicker.
+“Well Ms. Sunshine, maybe you should’ve packed some gloves.”
+I heard an unfamiliar voice snicker.
 I turned my head to spot a boy around my age in an overcoat, looking at me in amusement.
-His black hair peeked out of his beanie and his blue eyes sparkled with help from the city lights.
+His black hair peeked out of his beanie and his blue eyes sparkled in the city lights.

 I narrowed my eyes, “Well excuse me for not knowing I’d be stuck here for the night,” I shot back before blowing warm air into my hands.

-He rolled his eyes and held out a pair of gloves, “Geez you’re a sad sight.”
-I snatched the gloves from him and quickly put them on, letting the warmth engulf my hands immediately.
+He rolled his eyes and held out a pair of gloves, “Geez, you’re a sad sight.”
+I snatched the gloves from him and quickly put them on, letting the warmth engulf my hands.

 I put my hand in his hesitantly, “How am I supposed to know you won’t kill me, or rob me, or kidna–,” I was silenced by a mitten over my mouth.

-By 10:00pm after a tour of the city, a small snowball fight, and almost getting hit by a car, Toni and I were situated on a not-so-sturdy gondola in the middle of a lake, clutching hot chocolates in our hands.
-“I can’t believe I let you talk me into this!”
-I hissed, “you said that the lake was open!”
+By 10:00 p.m. we had taken a tour of the city, had a small snowball fight, and almost got hit by a car.
+Toni and I were situated on a not-so-sturdy gondola in the middle of a lake, clutching hot chocolates in our hands.
+“I can’t believe I let you talk me into this!
+You said that the lake was open!”

 He pondered before responding smoothly, “Technically … a lake never closes.”
 I decided to drop it, and laid myself back while sighing and looking up at the snowflakes and stars.
-Within the past 3 hours, I had felt more alive than I ever had before, and home seemed like hell compared to this.
+Within the past three hours, I had felt more alive than I ever had before, and home seemed like hell compared to this.
 I spotted Toni looking at me inquisitively.
-“Why do I get the feeling that you’re not that eager to see your family?” he questioned.
+“Why do I get the feeling that you’re not so eager to see your family?”

 I looked up at him, eyes wide, “I can’t just call them it’s not right–”

 “Kaira.
 It’s now or never,” he said sternly.
-I bit my lip and took my phone, purposely lingering before clicking on my mothers contact and hitting the call button.
+I bit my lip and took my phone, purposely lingering before clicking on my mother’s contact and hitting the call button.
 I knew he was right, and I knew I needed to finally speak up to my parents.
-I closed my eyes, and rose the cell to my ear before taking a shaky breath.
-“Hey mom...it’s Kaira,” I looked at Toni and continued...“we need to talk.”
+I closed my eyes, and put the cell to my ear before taking a shaky breath.